 What is Behavioral Health?

-The Tombigbee Geriatric Behavioral Health Program is located inside of Bryan W. Whitfield Memorial Hospital.
-It is a specialty unit designed to provide safe, diagnosis centered psychiatric care for patients 65 and older who continue to live within their community but need additional psychiatric support.
+The Tombigbee Behavioral Health Program, which consits of the Adult and Geriatric units, is located inside of Whitfield Regional Hospital.
+The two units are designed to provide safe, diagnosis centered psychiatric care for patients who continue to live within their community but need additional psychiatric support.
+The adult unit cares for patinets between the ages of 18-64 whereas the geriatric unit specializes in patients who are over the age of 65.
 The program is designed to relieve emotional and personal distress for patients suffering from acute issues such as:

 - Unfounded fears

 - Dysfunctional patterns of behavior that impede daily living

 The program is a physician supervised program.

 Inpatient hospitalization involves stabilizing the crisis that led to the hospital admission.
 A thorough physical and mental evaluation is completed to determine the cause or causes of the psychiatric problem.
 All care is provided in a secure and supportive environment with 24-hour nursing care to ensure the well-being of each patient.
 An average length of stay for inpatient care is 12-14 days, depending on the needs of the individual.